GLM-130B: An Open Bilingual Pre-trained Model: Technical Details

 \subsection{Quantization settings}

 Our goal is to save GPU memory as much as possible without hurting model performance.
 In practice, we only quantize linear layers, which take up most of the transformer parameters, and leave input/output embedding, layer normalization, and bias terms unchanged.
-At the quantization precision of INT4, two INT4 weights are compressed into one INT8 weight to save GPU memory usage.
+At the quantization precision of INT4, two INT4 weights are compressed into one INT8 weight for saving GPU memory usage.
 Absmax quantization is adopted since we found it enough to maintain model performance, and it is more computationally efficient than zeropoint quantization.
-During inference, only quantized weights are stored in GPU memory; the FP16 weights for linear layers are dequantized at runtime.
+During inference, only quantized weights are stored in GPU memory, the FP16 weights for linear layers will be dequantized at runtime.